 Adrian has been a diesel and auto mechanic for 7 years.
 He is also a veteran and the recipient of the Driver and Mechanic badge.

-If you are the owner of a Honda or an Acura and find that your brake lights won't turn off, even after removing the key, I'm happy to say the solution is usually simple and cheap.
+If you own a Honda (or an Acura) and find that your brake lights won't turn off even after removing the key, I'm happy to tell you that the solution is usually simple and cheap.

 Diagnosing the Issue